farcasterxyz/docs/docs/reference/contracts/reference/signed-key-request-validator.md

 #### SignedKeyRequest signature

-The `SignedKeyRequest` message is an EIP-712 typed signature signed by the requesting fid owner (i.e. the app or user that generated the delegate signer keypair) in the following format:
+The `SignedKeyRequest` message is an EIP-712 typed signature signed by the requesting fid owner in the following format:

 `SignedKeyRequest(uint256 requestFid,bytes key,uint256 deadline)`

 ::: info Why sign metadata?
 The `SignedKeyRequest` signature proves that the requesting fid asked the primary fid to authorize a key pair.
-For example, when an application asks a user to authorize a new signer key by adding it to the KeyRegistry, the app signs a message proving that it made the request and includes it as key metadata emitted in a KeyRegistry event.
-This allows anyone to attribute a signer to the specific entity who requested it, which is useful for a wide range of things from knowing which apps are being used to filtering content based on the applications that generated them.
+For example, when an app asks a user to add a new key, the app creates a Signed Key Request proving that it made the request and the KeyRegistry emits it in an onchain event.
+This allows anyone to attribute a signer to the specific person who requested it, which is useful for a wide range of things from knowing which apps are being used to filtering content based on the applications that generated them.
 :::

 | Parameter  | type      | Description                           |